mattetti/mattetti.github.io/source/_posts/2013-07-01-golang-multipart-file-upload-example.markdown

 Golang might not be as high level as Ruby or Python, but it's not too far off and it certainly comes with some great std libs.
-I know I caught myself writing a lot of the small scripts in Go, something I used to do in Ruby.
-I think that this is mainly due to the fact that Go is compiled, designed for concurrency, has great std libs and is quite easy to write.
+I know I recently caught myself writing a lot of small scripts in Go, something I used to do in Ruby.
+I think this is mainly due to the fact that Go is compiled, designed for concurrency, has great std libs and is quite easy to write.